danoh07/DroneZ_App/README.md

-# DroneZ
-## App for connecting the drone to the users Phone
+# DroneZ: App for connecting the drone to the users Phone

 ## In this project, there are currently two applications:
 - #### Flutter application